Let me know if this one sounds familiar.

 Since blogging has many elements, it can be easy to forget them.

-To help you succeed, we’ve created a blog post checklist that consists of main tasks you should take care of before publishing any new post.
+To help you succeed, we’ve created a blog post checklist that consists of the main tasks you should take care of before publishing any new post.

 Use this blog post checklist every time you optimize your content for readers and search engines.

 Keep on reading this post if you want successful blog posts that attract new traffic and customers every month.